-Today we all are here to acknowledge our privilege of being born in a Free India and celebrate the 75th Independence day of our country.
-We need to ask those born before 1947, to know the pangs of the anguish of being enslaved under colonial rule.
+Today we all are here to acknowledge our privilege of being born in a free India and celebrate the 77th Independence Day of our country.
+We need to ask those born before 1947 to know the pangs of the anguish of being enslaved under colonial rule.
 For every Indian in those days, it was indeed a Herculean task to fight against those powerful giants - the British.

 The idea of being an independent nation, where sovereign power lies with us to determine our future, places a huge responsibility on our shoulders.
 The significance of its beautiful story is that this nation has gained respect from the world for the democratic route chosen by it.
 We can proudly say that India has never invaded any country in its 10000 years of history.

-On this occasion, our thoughts turn first to Mahatma Gandhi, the man behind our struggle for freedom and the martyrs who made the supreme sacrifice for our country's liberty.
-We are also reminded of the relentless struggle of our great patriots who liberated our motherland from colonial rule.
+On this occasion, our thoughts turn first to Mahatma Gandhi, the man behind our struggle for freedom, and the martyrs who made the supreme sacrifice for our country's liberty.
+We also remember the relentless struggle of our great patriots who liberated our motherland from colonial rule.

-Gandhiji was seeking liberty from both foreign rule and the indigenous social chains that had long incarcerated our society.
-Every other Indian was guided on a path of self-belief and hope for a better future.
+Gandhiji sought liberty from foreign rule and the indigenous social chains that had long incarcerated our society.
 Democracy gives us the right to live freely as proud citizens of a country.
-Today, we are fortunate to live in one, due to the vision and sacrifice of our freedom fighters.
+Today, we are fortunate to live in one due to the vision and sacrifice of our freedom fighters.

-There is a big celebration each year in New Delhi at Rajpath, where the national anthem is sung after the Prime Minister hoists the flag.
-Also, a salute is given to the national flag by firing 21 guns with the national anthem, and flowers are also showered via helicopter.
+There is a big celebration each year in New Delhi at Rajpath, where the National Anthem is sung after the Prime Minister hoists the National Flag.
+Also, a salute is given to the National Flag by firing 21 guns with the National Anthem, and flowers are also showered via helicopter.
 All the forces take part in parades.
 In the end, we can not merely say that 15th August is solely about freedom; it is much more than that to the Indians.

 Good Morning Everyone!

 Every year on 15 August, Independence Day is celebrated as a national holiday in India when people remember the long phase of our nation's independence from British rule.
 This year, the 77th Indian Independence Day 2023 is being celebrated as ‘Azadi Ka Amrit Mahotsav.’
 On August 15, 1947, India gained independence after a series of movements in which many freedom fighters sacrificed their lives.
 After independence, on 15 August 1947, Jawaharlal Nehru became the first Indian Prime Minister to raise the National Flag at the Red Fort near Delhi's Lahore Gate.

-By unfurling the National Flag and singing the National Anthem, students, teachers, parents, and other individuals come together to celebrate Independence Day.
-The Indian prime minister in the national capital New Delhi, at Red Fort, also hosts our National Flag.
-After that, the salute is given by firing 21 guns, and a helicopter showers tricolor flowers on the flag.
+By unfurling the National Flag and singing the National Anthem, students, teachers, parents, and other individuals come together to celebrate Indian Independence Day.
+The Indian Prime Minister in the national capital New Delhi, at Red Fort, also hosts our National Flag.
+After that, the salute is given by firing 21 guns, and a helicopter showers tricolour flowers on the flag.

-The colors in our flag represent different things; saffron signifies courage and sacrifice, white signifies peace and truth, green signifies faith and chivalry.
-In the center of our flag, there is an Ashok chakra that contains 24 evenly distributed spikes.
-We recall the great sacrifices of Bhagat Singh, Sukhdev, Raj Guru, Gandhiji, and other daring freedom fighters on this special day for their unforgettable contribution to India's independence.
+The colours in our flag represent different things; saffron signifies courage and sacrifice, white signifies peace and truth, and green signifies faith and chivalry.
+In the centre of our flag, there is an Ashok Chakra that contains 24 evenly distributed spikes.
+We recall the great sacrifices of Bhagat Singh, Sukhdev, Raj Guru, Gandhiji, and other freedom fighters on this special day for their unforgettable contribution to India's independence.

 10 Lines Independence Day Short Speech in English